lakunleoye/nhs_ae_rtt_diagnostic_wt_analytics_project/readme.md

 # Strategic Recommendations:
 1. Target Elective Recovery Funds:
-    - Prioritize ENT, Gynaecology, Orthopaedics in North West and East of England
+    - Prioritise ENT, Gynaecology, Orthopaedics in North West and East of England
     - Consider pop-up elective surgical hubs or weekend clinics
 2. Balance Emergency vs Elective Capacity:
     - Ensure urgent care improvements are not sustained at the long-term expense of chronic surgical waiters